Learn about Medicare Part D

 The Deductible Question

-To get the full picture on costs, one must take into account whether the plan under consideration carries a deductible ($310 in 2010, though the amount varies).
+To get the full picture on costs, one must take into account whether the plan under consideration carries a deductible.
+The deductible is the amount one must pay each year for prescriptions before their Medicare Prescription Drug Plan begins to pay its share of covered drugs.
+Deductibles vary between Medicare drug plans.
+No Medicare drug plan may have a deductible more than $325 in 2013.
+Some Medicare drug plans do not have a deductible.
 While the deductible option offers attractive savings, it can, in the worst-case scenario, jeopardize a senior's access to Part D benefits.
 These ramifications are easily overlooked when plans are ranked solely on the basis of annual cost.
 A sounder approach is one that weighs cost per month alongside cost per year.

 Once You're Enrolled - Membership